puyanwei/space-tourism/README.md

 ##### Using Next 13 App folder (beta)

 - RootLayout (`Layout.tsx` on the root of app) is the suggested place to load fonts (in their new way) which is done on the server.
 But since I need the Navbar on all pages, this needs to be added here too so there is conflict of having a server and client loaded component not being compatible.
 This needs to be done client side because of the `activeLink` logic, and there is no way to load via server and client on the same file or separating them
 - Multiple font loading does not seem to work with tailwind.
-The custom variable names do not seem to get picked up in `tailwind.config`
+The custom variable names do not seem to get picked up in `tailwind.config`.

 ##### Other Issues